-Married couples can save money by sharing household expenses and household duties.
-In addition, couples enjoy many benefits single people do not when it comes to insurance, retirement, and taxes.
+Married couples can save money by sharing household expenses and duties.
+Additionally, couples enjoy many benefits single people don’t when it comes to insurance, retirement, and taxes.

 The Marriage Penalty

-However, in some cases, the marriage penalty can hit low-income couples hard.
-That’s because people who qualify for the Earned Income Tax Credit (EITC) get less money back when they file a joint return.
-In 2014, a childless couple with a combined income of $17,000 would get only $230 from the EITC.
-By contrast, two single people making $8,500 would each get $465, so this low-income couple would pay a penalty of $700 – about 4% of their total income.
+In 2020, a childless couple with a combined income of $17,000 would get only $359 from the EITC.
+By contrast, two single people making $8,500 would each get $538.
+Getting married would cost this low-income couple $717 — about 4% of their total income.

 Other Tax Issues